Our Happy Cat logo

 • Detached retina – caused by either injury or illness such as high blood pressure, infection or toxins

-Signs Of blindness
+Signs Of Blindness

 There are several things you can look out for which may indicate blindness or a partial loss of sight.
 They are